Xardimods/pokemon-fetch-api/README.md

+# Things you need to do to start the proyect

+## You need to:

+- Have installed Node
+- Use the command `npm install` to install the packages
+- Have installed the **Live Server** extention.

+And then, you will see the page!

+---

 # Talendig Bootcamp Homework

 If you need see this proyect, you can clone it, install the Node modules files, run "npm run dev/ npx run dev" and see the proyect with the Live Server extension.